-In order to quantify the impact of puzzling choices, we calculate the amount of money left on the table by choosing a dominated health plan, and how much would be gained by using some of that money to get employer matching funds.
-We define financial losses as the sum of premiums and expected out-of-pocket payments net of employer HSA contributions in the chosen plan relative to L. Figure 3 shows the distribution of financial losses, which are large in magnitude.
+the chosen plan relative to L^{22} Figure 3 shows the distribution of financial losses, which are large in magnitude.
 Half of employees could save at least \$1,700 a year and one-quarter could save at least \$2,600 by avoiding dominated plans (Figure 3A).
 Put differently, financial losses exceed 2.9% of (pre-tax) salary for more than half of the sample, 3.8% for a third, and 5% for a fifth (Figure 3B), with losses reaching such a high share of salary because they predominate for lower-salary employees (Appendix Figure D.4).